odan/odan.github.io/_posts/2020-06-18-slim4-sentry.md

 ```

-However, of course any errors in bootstrap etc aren't handled so for completion one needs
+However, of course any errors in bootstrap etc aren't handled, so for completion one needs
 to also add the `Sentry\init()` call just after the container build if you wanted to
 monitor that part of the app.